TomPCurran/hippp_final_project/README.md

 We created a tool that allows user to conduct exploratory data analysis using the data sets collected from the Chicago data portal.
 The tool consists of several parts:

   1) Number of Reported Cases by Community Area

   2) Incidence of STI by Community Area

   3) Trends in Reported Cases from 2000 - 2014

   4) Trends in Incidence of STI from 2000 - 2014

   5) Choropleth Maps
       - Reported Cases Map
       - Incidence Map

    6) Number of Condom Distribution Centers by Community Area

+The graphs in the Exploratory tool used the data set generated in the notebooks `STI Infection Rates Map.ipynb` and `Incidence Map.ipynb`.
+The data had been transformed from wide to long in order to make the data structure easier to filter using the Plotly Dash API ([here](https://plot.ly/products/dash/)).
+The exploratory file uses the geocodes from the `centers_clean.csv` data set, and the transformed to long data sets `incidences.csv` and `reported_cases.csv`.

 ### Analysis and Model: